stanfordhpccenter/cs74/labs/week7/Lab-2-Automated-Installation-Optimizations.md

-## Guide to Automated OpenHPC Install
+## Guide to Automated Cluster Configuration.

 [C] is your cluster number.
 For example, if you are configuring cluster 10, replace [C] with 10.

+0. Remember to configure your master node prior to the following steps.
+You should reference the lab from week1.

 1. Connect to your master node (default password is `stanford`):
 ```